Saturna Sustainable Equity Fund

 - Characteristics of financial sustainability include management strength, low debt, and strong balance sheets

 - Screens exclude security issuers primarily engaged in higher ESG risk businesses; no alcohol, tobacco, pornography, weapons, gambling, or fossil fuel extraction

 - Targeted to investors seeking long-term capital growth

 - Generally large and mid-cap, but can invest in any capitalization domestic and foreign stocks

 Principal Investment Strategies

 The Fund's adviser employs a sustainable rating system based on its own, as well as third-party, data to identify issuers believed to present low risks in ESG.
-The Fund's adviser also uses negative screening to exclude security issuers primarily engaged in higher ESG risk businesses such as alcohol, tobacco, pornography, weapons, gambling, and carbon-based fuels.
+The Fund's adviser also uses negative screening to exclude security issuers primarily engaged in higher ESG risk businesses such as alcohol, tobacco, pornography, weapons, gambling, and fossil fuel extraction.

 The Fund diversifies its investments across industries, companies, and countries, and generally follows a large and mid-cap value investment style.
 The Fund prefers seasoned companies that are expected to grow revenue and earnings, favoring equities of companies trading for less than the adviser's assessment of their intrinsic value, which typically means companies with low price/earnings multiples, strong balance sheets, and higher dividend yields.
 The Fund principally invests in securities of companies with market capitalizations of greater than $5 billion.
 The Fund may invest up to 30% of net assets in companies with headquarters in countries with developing economies and/or markets.